arackcheev/master/blocknetdxSETUP.md

 ## Blocknet Decentralised Exchange Trader Setup Guide

-**These instructions are to run as a trader on the Blocknet Decentralised Exchange**
+**These instructions are to trade on the Blocknet Decentralised Exchange**

 * Blocknet’s DX uses the xbridgep2p™ blockchain router technology to enable users to exchange tokens and assets, and to utilise smart contracts between blockchains.